-In an early version of a book, I typed “The photographer will be thrilled to have a subject who does not vomit on her, or require funny faces to illicit a smile.”
+In an early version of one of my books, I typed “The photographer will be thrilled to have a subject who does not vomit on her, or require funny faces to illicit a smile.”

 • “Illicit is a properly spelled but incorrect word.
 The correct word is “elicit.”
 Editor Sheila M. Clark caught the error.

-While you can’t rely 100% on the spell-checker that is built into word-processing software, you should use it.
+While you can’t rely 100% on your spell-checker software, you should use it.

 In Principles of Self Publishing, Theresa A. Moore wrote about an alleged “exhorbitant shipping fee” The fee was actually reasonable, but the spelling is not.
 There is no “h” in “exorbitant.”